-Cover the drive pinion area with a rag to protect it from metal filings 3. ☐ Secure the differential housing to the work bench. ☐ Drill an 11.2mm [7/16"] diameter hole through the differential housing square to the inside surface. ☐ Tap the hole from the outside using 1⁄4"NPT thread tap.
-Remove any sharp edges that may chip off from around the hole and fall into the housing. ☐ Very carefully, remove the rags and inspect with a service light inside the housing to insure no metal filings are left behind.
+3 Installing the Air Locker Cover the drive pinion area with a rag to protect it from metal filings. ☐ Secure the differential housing to the work bench. ☐ Drill an 8mm [5/16"] diameter hole through the housing at the base of the bearing cap, as per Figure 6. ☐ Drill an 11.2mm [7/16"] diameter hole through the outside of the differential housing square to the outside surface. ☐ Tap the hole from the outside using 1⁄4"NPT thread tap.
+Remove any sharp edges that may chip off from around both of the holes and fall into the housing. □ Very carefully, remove the rags and inspect with a service light inside the housing to insure no metal filings are left behind.